Deep Reinforcement Learning for Infinite Horizon Mean Field Problems in Continuous Spaces: Conclusion

 \section{Conclusion}

 We have introduced a novel AC algorithm for solving infinite horizon mean field games and mean field control problems in continuous spaces.
 This algorithm, called IH-MF-AC, uses neural networks to parameterize a policy and value function, from which an optimal control is derived, as well as a score function, which represents the optimal mean field distribution on a continuous space.
 The MFG or MFC solution is arrived at depending on the choice of learning rates for the actor, critic, and score networks.
 We test our algorithm against a linear-quadratic benchmark problem and are able to recover the analytic solutions with a high degree of accuracy.
 Finally, we propose and test a modification of the algorithm, called IH-MFCG-AC, to solve the recently developed mixed mean field control game problems.
+For future work, several directions are worth investigating: enhancing the algorithm for scenarios where the signal-to-noise ratio is low (i.e., $\sigma$ is large) or where the horizon is finite, as well as conducting a rigorous numerical analysis of the proposed algorithm.